Want to know more? — Subscribe

 The pandemic has spurred predictive analytics to reveal its full potential.
 The need to monitor and respond to population health challenges, improve patient outcomes and collaborate with public health agencies led to initiatives like the University of Chicago Medicine.
 They offer to use data in new ways — special dashboards for data visualization.

-The technology helps monitor patient populations, digital health trends, and ventilator and ICU needs, detect drug and equipment shortages in times of uncertainty and point these problems to healthcare professionals.
+The technology helps monitor patient populations, digital healthcare trends, and ventilator and ICU needs, detect drug and equipment shortages in times of uncertainty and point these problems to healthcare professionals.
 Besides, predictive analytics applies external data — like weather conditions — in the analysis.
 Empowered with GPS, the software serves as the must-have optimization system for crisis management.

 5. Cloud Migration